Universidad Adolfo Ibáñez

 |Rough Expense Comparison||Semester at UF||Semester at UAI|

-There is an assortment of housing options available in Santiago; the exchange coordinator can help you to arrange housing, either alone or with other students.
-You can expect to live in a very nice apartment in a good neighborhood for less than $450 per month (single unit).
+There is an assortment of housing options available in Viña del Mar and Santiago; the exchange coordinator at UAI helps students arrange housing, either alone or with other students.
+Students can expect to live in a very nice apartment, in a good neighborhood for less than $450 per month (single unit).

 Flanked by the main chain of the Andes on the east and the Chilean Coastal Range on the west, there are an array of outdoor activities within a day's travel from Santiago.
 The Comodoro Arturo Merino Benitez International Airport, positioned just outside the city, is Santiago's national and international airport.
 Bus companies provide transportation from Santiago to most areas of the country and to neighboring Argentina.